runtimeverification/haskell-backend/docs/2020-06-22-Rewrite-Rule-Priorities.md

 ### Discussion

-Using the priority expression requires that the configuration is function-like, and, arguably, not even that is needed, i.e. the priority expression could work as the definition of applying priority rules.
+Using the priority expression (the option that's currently implemented) is cleaner form a theoretical point of view since it requires that the configuration is function-like, and, arguably, not even that is needed, i.e. the priority expression could work as the definition of applying priority rules.
+It also matches what the Haskell backend produces for remainder pattern when rewriting.

 The priority predicate requires, additionally, that the left hand side of any priority rule is function-like.
 In practice, they should be functional, so this should not matter much.

-The priority expression breaks the pattern of always translating rules to `LHS ⇒ RHS` where `LHS` is `t ∧ P` where `t` is a term and `P` is a predicate, but the priority expression/predicate is removed from the LHS and is not evaluated explicitly when rewriting anyway, so, in practice, the LHS can be treated as if it is of the form `t ∧ P`.
+It also makes it easier to implement rule merging, since a `LHS ⇒ RHS` rule would always have a  `LHS` of the form `t ∧ P` where `t` is a term and `P` is a predicate.
+This would not make a difference for the Haskell backend because priority expression/predicate is removed from the `LHS` and is not evaluated explicitly when rewriting anyway, so, in practice, the `LHS` can be treated as if it is of the form `t ∧ P`.

 I recommend using the priority expression.